 If you or one of your employees opens one of these suspicious emails or provides sensitive information, take action immediately.

-The best defense: corroborate the information and do so by several means.
+The best defense: corroborate the information by several means.
 You should formulate a policy for providing information electronically and for the proper use of emails and the internet in the office, and discuss it with your employees.
-Alert and educate them about all the perils associated with the internet and email use.
+It is also recommended to save any evidence of fraudulent activity for investigation purposes.

 Find more tips for identifying suspicious emails here; you can also learn more about phishing with the article: Protect your business against malware and phishing.